Top Heat vs. Knicks Players to Watch - Eastern Conference Semifinals Game 4

 Heat's Last Game

-On Saturday, the Heat beat the Knicks 105-86, led by Butler with 28 points (plus three assists and four rebounds).
-Jalen Brunson was the high scorer for the losing squad with 20 points, and he chipped in eight assists and six boards.
+On Saturday, the Heat beat the Knicks 105-86, led by Butler with 28 points.
+Jalen Brunson was the leading scorer for the losing team with 20 points.

 |Name